nwesterhausen/df-guide/game-notes/speaker-of-spears.md

 ## Arrival and First Months

-I got started by assigning nobles, the speardwarf squad, designating a few trees to be felled and designating a hole into the hill we started on.
+I got started by assigning nobles, the Speardwarf squad, designating a few trees to be felled and designating a hole into the hill we started on.
 The last thing I want is for my anvil to be stolen by some stupid bird.
 I used the wood from the first couple trees to build a shed encompassing the wagon and the down stairs to the underground shelter.
-I then made a dormatory and hospital as well as a small dining room and single-chair office for the bookkeeper/manager.
+I then made a dormitory and hospital as well as a small dining room and single-chair office for the bookkeeper/manager.
 I also set up an armor stand to have my military squad train.

 I dug another few layers until stone and then dug out a large room to use as temporary workshop space and then dug out a series of 1x3 bedrooms (1x4 if you include the door).
 Also by now I had built a still to produce drinks and was gathering vegetation and fruit from outside the fortress.
 Prepared meals can come later.